A Thousand Years of Peace! Book 2

 Demetri smiled.
 The other two choices were easy.
 They were the second and third best shots in Russia.
 Demetri turned to the four that were not chosen.
 “You heard the criteria for choosing.
 I do not think less of you and if we were going someplace within Russia, some of you would be coming with me.
 It is your job to keep the President safe.
 We will be gone for five days.”

 “Yes, sir!”
 The four men saluted and left.

 “Let’s take the scoped M-16’s with 6 full magazines each and three additional boxes of twenty.
 1,440 rounds.
 If we shoot single shot on target that should be enough rounds.
 Everybody put on body armor.
 It’s going to be hot there, so jungle fatigues are in order.”

 “The guns are here Poncho.”
 Brad shared.

 Poncho walked over to the edge of the town square.
-There was twenty six fruit boxes.
-Ten boxes rifles, ten boxes of revolvers in holsters and six boxes of ammunition, “Brad and Tony can we distribute these boxes to every street?
+There were twenty-six fruit boxes.
+Ten boxes of rifles, ten boxes of revolvers in holsters and six boxes of ammunition, “Brad and Tony can we distribute these boxes to every street?
 Ammunition to every other street and leave one here?”
 Poncho asked, “Maybe put it behind the trees here?”

 “Papa, there are another four hundred men riding horses coming this way.”
 Jesus shared.